rohitJahnavi/Transfer-Learning-Using-PyTorch/README.md

      * After training, the model is evaluated on both the test and training datasets.
 Below are the evaluation results:
         * Test Accuracy: 91%
         * Training Accuracy: 100%

+# Conclusion
+  * This project demonstrates the effectiveness of transfer learning with the pretrained VGG16 model for image classification.
+By fine-tuning the model and freezing the feature layers, we were able to achieve:

+   Test Accuracy: 91%
+   Training Accuracy: 100%
+This showcases the power of transfer learning for real-world applications.